 Is it hard to get a reservation for Yosemite?

-Can you drive 120 through Yosemite without a reservation?
+Can I drive through Yosemite without a reservation?
 Can I drive through Yosemite right now?

 How far in advance can you make Yosemite reservations?

-Yosemite park entrance reservations for Firefall Event weekends can be made on January 13, 2023 or 2 days in advance of your arrival date at 8 am Pacific.
-Yosemite reservations are good for 7 days.
+Yosemite park entrance reservations for Firefall Event weekends can be made on December 1, 2023 or 2 days in advance of your arrival date at 8 am Pacific.
+All other Yosemite reservation dates for 2024 can be reserved on January 5, 2024 at 8 am or 7 days in advance.

 How much does it cost to get into Yosemite?

 The Yosemite National Park entrance fee is $35.
 During times when a park entrance reservation is required, the reservation costs $2.
-Both are good for 7 days.
+The park reservation is good for 3 days while the entrance fee is good for 7 days.

 Is Yosemite Still Taking Reservations?